casangi/casadocs/docs/_files/calibration-and-visibility-data/uv-manipulation/uv-plane-continuum-subraction.rst

          :name: the-recommended-procedures

       The general recommended procuedures are described below.
-For detailed examples on how to use the $uv$-plane continuum subtraction tasks, please refer  to the sections for each individual task.
+For detailed examples on how to use the :math:`uv`-plane continuum subtraction tasks, please refer  to the sections for each individual task.